Why Is My Center Channel Speaker So Quiet? (Explained)

 Where the results of this can vary wildly though is not only the distance you actually place it from the wall, but the size of the speaker itself, whether it’s a ported or sealed type of speaker, your seat positioning, and even the density of the wall.

-That’s not even accounting for acoustic treatment in the room which may also help things.
+That’s not even accounting for acoustic treatment in the room which is one of the most important aspects for how things sound.

-Not saying this is definitive since your results might be different, but the following is what I’ve personally noticed which might at least be a good starting point.
+Not saying the following is definitive since your results might be different, but here’s what I’ve personally noticed might at least be a good starting point.

 With smaller speakers that have a port on the back, I’ve found that a distance from the wall of about 1 ¹/² to 2 feet can be a good starting point in terms of clarity — and from there, playing content and moving it closer to wall little by little each time might help to dial it in.